 *Zoom has recently had a surge in popularity; however, it’s also been the subject of several recent privacy concerns.
 This doesn’t mean it’s not a viable choice, but if choosing Zoom, be extra diligent your security and privacy settings are set up properly.

 FAQ: Can I use Skype or Facetime?
-No, although convenient, these platforms lack the adequate encryption necessary for a confidential counselling call.
+No, although convenient, these platforms aren't recommended for a confidential counselling call.

 Going virtual can make collaboration with your clients more difficult now that you’re unable to share paper-based resources.